 The area is best described in East of the Cape: Conserving Eden by Richard Cowling and Shirley Pierce, where “two great biogeographical kingdoms meet: the Cape to the west and the Afrotropical to the east”.
 Typical vegetation types include sandstone fynbos and dune thicket.

-Van Stadens Wild Flower Reserve, about 40 km west of Port Elizabeth, conserves a number of endemic, rare and threatened plants and serves as an important environmental education centre to local communities.
+Van Stadens Wild Flower Reserve, about 40 km west of Gqeberha, conserves a number of endemic, rare and threatened plants and serves as an important environmental education centre to local communities.